Ebunoluwa-dev/alx-pre_course/0x01-git/README.md

-I am learning software engineering at ALX
+I am learning software engineering at ALX, hoping to get more opportunities